Oregon Estate Planning Glossary

 Durable General Power of Attorney

 A document in which a person appoints an agent, who has legal authority to manage the person’s financial and legal affairs.
 The term “Durable” means that the document should remain effective even if the person becomes incapacitated.
-The term “General” means that the document is meant to be effective for all the assets owned by the person; the alternative is for the document to only be a Specific Power of Attorney, which would be effective with regard to only a specific asset.
+The term “General” means that the document is meant to be effective for all the assets owned by the person; the alternative is for the document to only be a Specific Power of Attorney, which would be effective with regard to only a specific asset or other limited circumstances.